 This chart represents some of the considerations to think about when selecting a method for curriculum mapping.
-One issue that might be a "deal-breaker" for you is whether or not your faculty members have a preference for a specific method, tool or application.
-If so, it could be much easier getting buy-in if you are using that method than something they are less familiar with.
+One important issue to consider is whether or not your faculty members have a preference for a specific method, tool or application.
+If so, it could be much easier getting buy-in if you are using a familiar method.